Willie Banks (musician): Personal life

 Banks was married to Deliana Williams, sister of Huey and Frank Williams of The Jackson Southernaires and Melvin, Leonard and Doug Williams of The Williams Brothers.
 At the time of his death, he was married to Patricia Banks.

-Banks was diagnosed with terminal cancer in 1990 and given 6 months.
-He survived until February 1, 1993 when his death was attributed to heart failure.
+Banks was diagnosed with terminal cancer in 1990 and given six months.
+He died on February 1, 1993; his death was attributed to heart failure.

 He was buried at Garden Memorial cemetery in Jackson (Hinds County) MS.